Sydney Swans: 2020s: Return to finals

 In the 2022 finals series, the Swans beat Melbourne by 22 points at the Melbourne Cricket Ground to lock in a home preliminary final.
 The Swans played Collingwood in the preliminary final and won by a single point, qualifying to play in their fourth grand final in 12 years under Longmire.

 On 24 September, the Swans were defeated by Geelong by 133 points to 52 in the 2022 AFL Grand Final.

+In 2023 the Swans started well winning their opening two matches and on top of the ladder.
+A mid season slump saw them drop to as low as 15th but they turned it around winning six in a row to qualify for the finals.

+In 2024, the Swans finished the season on top of the ladder with a record of 17–6.
+This gave them the minor premiership, their first since 2016.
+They defeated GWS in the Qualifying Final and Port Adelaide in the Preliminary Final to qualify for their 7th Grand Final of the 21st century and their 5th under John Longmire.
+However they were defeated by the Brisbane Lions in the 2024 Grand Final 120 to 60.

+On 26 November 2024, a few months after his fourth grand final loss, John Longmire decided to announce his resignation as senior coach of Sydney Swans and hand the senior coach role to assistant coach Dean Cox.